artttj/synto/README.md

 ## License

-**MIT** — free to use and modify.
-Attribution required: include the original copyright notice in all copies or substantial portions.
+MIT.
+You can use and modify it.
+Keep the original copyright notice in all copies or substantial portions.
 See [LICENSE](LICENSE) for details.